ld4l-labs/bibliotek-o/doc/admin/crm-checklist.md

     * Determine the new version number according to the criteria defined in the [README](/README.md).
     * Update the `owl:versionInfo`.
 This value shows all three version numbers: e.g., "Version 1.1.0".
     * For a `MAJOR` or `MINOR` release, when the `owl:versionIRI` changes:
-      * Create a new directory under `/site` based on its `owl:versionIRI`.
-For example, if the previous `owl:versionIRI` was `http://bibliotek-o.org/1.1/ontology/`, create a directory `1.1` under `/site`.
+      * Create a new directory under `/site/` based on the new `owl:versionIRI`.
+For example, if the new `owl:versionIRI` is `http://bibliotek-o.org/1.1/ontology/`, create a directory `1.1` under `/site/`.
-      * Copy the previous versions of `/site/ontology.owl` and `/site/ontology.html` to the new directory.
       * Update the `owl:versionIRI` and all term URIs to reflect the new version.
+      * Add an `owl:priorVersion` assertion to the ontology; e.g., `<owl:priorVersion rdf:resource="http://bibliotek-o.org/1.1/ontology/"/>`.
+      * If appropriate, an `owl:backwardCompatibleWith` or `owl:incompatibleWith` assertion can also be added.

 * Final updates to the ontology file
   * Proofread and review the OWL file for typos and other errors.
 A convenient way to do this is by generating and reviewing the documentation.
+Another useful practice is to load the ontology into Protégé for review, and run reasoning to check for any logic errors.
   * Combine multiple `skos:changeNote` values for a single term that have been added in this release into a single change note (see usage of `skos:changeNote` documented in the [README](/README.md)).
   * Add the new version number to `skos:changeNote` values.
   * Update new `dcterms:issued` and `dcterms:modified` values of any new or modified terms to reflect the datetime of the release.
 For new terms, the `dcterms:modified` and `dcterms:issued` values are identical.
 All datetimes are normalized to the actual date of release, not the date the change was committed to the repository.